robindavidgames/ci-project05/README.md

 # UX design

 ## Search Engine Optimisation
+In order to populate the text on the site, I rearched google searches related to outdoor aventure, camping, hiking, etc. After compiling a list of recurring terms, I ensured that product text and page introductions used such terms.

+Websites such as www.wordtracker.com were invaluable for this and helped specifically with choosing product names.

+Using semantic fields such as nav, header, footer, and headers further assists with effective SEO.

+On product pages, image alt fields always include product names.

+Keyword meta tags have been included in the header of every page, ulilising terms found in my research.

 ## Agile Development / User Stories

 ## Accessibility
 The entire site is text based, so should work well with screen readers.
 The exception to this is the external links in the footer, which are given an aria-label, and recipe images, which are given an alt text.
+Product images all have alt texts, which display the product name.

 The website uses high-contrast colours between background and text to maintain readability.